daronphang/coding_resources/javascript/react/react_hooks.md

 }
 ```

+## UseCallback:
+Primary function is to avoid unnecessary re-renders to make app more efficient.
+Receives a function as a parameter and an array of dependencies; it will return a memoized version of callback and it will only change if the dependencies change.

 ## Side Effects:
 Main job of React is to render UI and react to user input by evaluating JSX.
 Side effects are anything else including storing data in storage, sending HTTP requests,